Below are some commonly asked questions with regards to changes in Arnold 5.

-You should use the Subsurface parameter of the Standard Surface shader.
+You should use the subsurface parameter of the Standard Surface shader.
 It uses the high-quality empirical SSS profile, which preserves sharp geometric and bump detail without the need for three layers of varying depth, as the old skin shader did.

 Where is the Hair shader?

-Use the new Standard Hair shader instead.
-The old Hair shader is shipped with Arnold as a legacy shader, for compatibility with old scenes.
+Use the new standard_hair shader instead.
+The old hair shader is shipped with Arnold as a legacy shader, for compatibility with old scenes.
 However, it will be removed in a future release.

 Where have the UV parameters gone?

-The hair shader does not have a "uvset" parameter at all.
+The standard_hair shader does not have a "uvset" parameter at all.
 Rather all image and procedural texture nodes have a "uvset" parameter instead so that they can pick up the appropriate texture coordinates there.

 Where is the Volume Collector shader?

-Use the new Standard Volume shader instead.
+Use the new standard_volume shader instead.
 The old Volume Collector shader is shipped with Arnold as a legacy shader, for compatibility with old scenes.
 However, it will be removed in a future release.